Best Wedding Dress Styles for Hot Weather Weddings

 We share how to stay cool & comfortable during your summer wedding or destination celebration

-Getting hitched in the summer is non-negotiable for many brides, and there's no arguing with the benefits of hosting a wedding during the sunny months.
-Warm evening drinks on the terrace, guaranteed sunshine during an outdoor ceremony and seeing gardens all in full bloom make summer such a dreamy time to tie the knot.
-However, the hot weather can make finding the perfect wedding dress style a little more challenging, as the heat can cause serious discomfort if an appropriate style and fabric are not chosen.
+Getting hitched in the summer is a non-negotiable dream for many brides.
+Warm evening drinks on the terrace, guaranteed sunshine during an outdoor ceremony, and seeing gardens in full bloom make the sunny months a magical time to tie the knot.
+However, soaring temperatures can make finding the perfect dress a bit of a balancing act.
+Without the right silhouette and fabric, the summer heat can cause serious discomfort.

-At Brides & Bustles, we always help our brides find something that feels as good as it looks, and in our experience, summer is when comfort really matters, just as much as style.
-Because if you're feeling heavy, restricted, or clammy, you almost certainly won't feel confident or at your best.
+At Brides & Bustles, we always help our brides find breathable wedding gowns that feel as good as they look.
+In our experience, summer is when comfort matters just as much as style.
+If you feel heavy, restricted, or clammy, you won't feel your absolute best on the dance floor.

 What Makes a Wedding Dress Suitable for Hot Weather?